 Something I found remarkable in the initial description of Homo naledi was the hypothesis that the species might have intentionally discarded its dead.
 As tactfully as I could, I expressed my doubts to Musiba.
 He responded with a smile, asking, "Why do you find that hard to believe?"
 He pointed out well documented behaviors of elephants, who show apparent distress to the dead among their own species, and to behaviors of bereaved chimp mothers.
 Jane Goodall's studies aside, Musiba explained that no one has yet published a systematic study of how other primates deal with dead bodies today.
 And he explained that he didn't see Homo naledi behavior as akin to modern burial.
 "I don't see it as a ritualistic practice.
 They may have simply been clearing the bodies out of the way."

 Most of my chat with Musiba was about a project close to his heart: preserving the hominin trackway at Laetoli, Tanzania.
 Members of Leakey's team stumbled across the trackway in the 1970s while engaging in a field camp pastime of Let's Throw Some Elephant Dung at Each Other.
-Initially described in 1979, the trackway was long interpreted as a diminutive australopithecine family walking away from a volcanic eruption, but Musiba has played a significant part in rethinking that interpretation.
+Initially reported in 1978, the trackway, observed at Site G, was long interpreted as a diminutive australopithecine family walking away from a volcanic eruption, but Musiba has played a significant part in rethinking that interpretation.
 Further examination of the trackway surroundings found carbonates, hallmarks of fresh water, as well as the tracks of elephants, rhinos, hyenas, and different kinds of antelope.
 The trackway as probably near a water hole, and rather than belonging to a family walking through a wasteland, the tracks more likely belonged to unrelated individuals quenching their thirst at different times.
 (Musiba would coauthor another study in 2021, about another trackway at Laetoli, this one from Site A. Found a couple years earlier than (and soon eclipsed by) the main Laetoli trackway, the Site A tracks dated to the same volcanic ash layer, but didn't fit as neatly into a hominin pattern, looking like someone one a catwalk or a sobriety test.)

 Regardless of the interpretation, the Laetoli tracks need protection.
 After being excavated by Leakey's team, the tracks were reburied for protection in the 1990s — an elaborate effort by the Getty Conservation Institute.
 Restudying the tracks in 2011, Musiba and his team found that the protocol the Getty had followed, including multiple layers and herbicide treatment of the soils placed over the tracks, hadn't been enough to prevent seeds from taking root.
 Even worse, the process of re-excavating the tracks added a little more damage.
 For real preservation, the tracks need to be freed of their soil, sand, tarp and rock covering, and placed in a climate-controlled facility.
 Musiba lobbied for such an effort for years, and by the time I talked to him, his work was paying off.
 Laetoli is now a World Heritage site, and funding had been secured to protect the footprints.
 Musiba showed me architectural plans for a museum and research complex at the site.